kairanzhao/kairanzhao.github.io/_pages/about.md

 <!-- ====== -->

-My research interests lie in machine unlearning, machine learning privacy and where these two fields connect.
+My research interests lie in machine unlearning, privacy, security and where these fields connect.
+I'm particularly interested in understanding how memorization, generalization, and representation in neural networks impact both learning and unlearning processes.

 ## News
 <!-- ------ -->